Solomon1533/1dgk.github.io/misc.md

 ### Media
 **Currently reading**:
 - The Cuckoo's Egg by Clifford Stoll
-- The Kingdom of God is Within You by Leo Tolstoy
-- The Demon of Unrest by Erik Larson
+- A Very Punchable Face by Colin Jost

 **To-read** (max 10):
-- A Very Punchable Face by Colin Jost
 - The History of the Third Reich series by Richard J. Evans
 - The Diamond Age: Or, A Young Lady's Illustrated Primer by Neal Stephenson
 - Cyber Mercenaries by Tim Mauer